Salad109/satellite-conjunction-detector/README.md

 Rather than calling SGP4 at every timestep, the propagator stage evaluates SGP4 at knot points spaced minutes apart and fills intermediate positions using cubic Hermite interpolation on position and velocity.
-This cuts expensive SGP4 calls by 50x with negligible accuracy loss.
+This cuts expensive SGP4 calls by up to 70x with negligible accuracy loss.

 ### 2. Coarse sweep (spatial grid indexing)

 At each timestep, all satellite positions are hashed into a 1024 x 1024 x 1024 3D cell grid.
-Candidate pairs are generated only from same and neighbor cells.
+Candidate pairs are generated only from same and neighboring cells.
 This eliminates the O(n^2) pairwise comparison.

 ### 3. Grouping